lab64makerspace/intro2PCBdesign/Overview & Details/README.md

 <details>
   <summary>Workshop focus</summary>

-This is an **introductory** workshop. **No previous experience is required.** Since we will emphasize basic connectivity, form, fit, and function it will be helpful (but **NOT REQUIRED**) if you have some limited experience with a mechanical design program.
-Suitable programs include SolidWorks, Fusion360, FreeCAD, or any similar program.
-SolidWorks and Fusion360 are available free of cost for students.
+This is an **introductory** workshop. **No previous experience is required!** Since we will emphasize basic connectivity, form, fit, and function it will be helpful (but **not required**) if you have some limited experience with a mechanical design program.
+Suitable programs include SolidWorks, Onshape, Fusion360, FreeCAD, or any similar program.
+SolidWorks, Onshape, and Fusion360 are available free of cost for students.
 Additionally, they are available on lab64 servers and you can use them without needing to run a VM, etc. If you need help with this, please contact the lab64 staff by sending an email to lab64ca@ee.stanford.edu